astronomer/docs/astro/api-keys.md

 :::

-## Use an API key with Astro CLI
+## Use an API key with the Astro CLI

-To use a Deployment API key with the Astro CLI, you must make your API key ID and secret accessible to the CLI by setting the following OS-level environment variables:
+To use a Deployment API key with the Astro CLI, you must make your API key ID and secret accessible to the Astro CLI by setting the following OS-level environment variables:

 - `ASTRONOMER_KEY_ID`
 - `ASTRONOMER_KEY_SECRET`